-Changes in the Issuer's accounting policies or in accounting standards could materially affect its capital ratios, how it reports its financial condition and results of operations
+2.18 Changes in the Issuer's accounting policies or in accounting standards could materially affect how it reports its financial condition and results of operations

-From time to time, the International Accounting Standards Board (the IASB) and/or the European Union change the international financial reporting standards issued by the IASB, as adopted by the European Commission for use in the European Union, (IFRS) that govern the preparation of the Issuer's financial statements.
+From time to time, the International Accounting Standards Board (the IASB) and/or the EU change the international financial reporting standards issued by the IASB, as adopted by the European Commission for use in the EU, (IFRS) that govern the preparation of the Issuer's financial statements.
 These changes could materially impact how the Issuer records and reports its financial condition and results of operations.
 In some cases, the Issuer could be required to apply a new or revised standard retroactively, resulting in restating prior period financial statements.

-For example, IFRS 9: "Financial Instruments" is the new standard to replace IAS 39: "Financial Instruments: Recognition and Measurement".
-It will change the classification and measurement of some financial assets, the recognition and the financial impact of impairment and hedge accounting.
-IFRS 9 is required to be implemented in the Issuer's financial statements for the financial year ending 4 April 2019.
+For example, IFRS 9: "Financial Instruments" is the new standard that replaced IAS 39: "Financial Instruments: Recognition and Measurement".
+It changed the classification and measurement of some financial assets, the recognition and the financial impact of impairment and hedge accounting.
+IFRS 9 was required to be implemented in the Issuer's financial statements for the year ending 4 April 2019.
+On 5 April 2018, the Issuer implemented IFRS 9: "Financial Instruments".
+The total impact on members' interests and equity, net of deferred tax, was a reduction of £162 million.
+There has been no restatement of comparatives following adoption of IFRS 9.

-Amongst other changes, IFRS 9 is replacing the incurred loss approach to impairment of IAS 39 with one based on expected credit losses (ECL), which will result in earlier recognition of credit losses.
-This introduces a number of new concepts and changes to the approach to provisioning compared with the methodology under IAS 39.
+Amongst other changes, IFRS 9 replaced the incurred loss approach to impairment of IAS 39 with one based on expected credit losses (ECL), which resulted in earlier recognition of credit losses.
+This introduced a number of new concepts and changes to the approach to provisioning compared with the methodology under IAS 39.